ChuDragon/JS-proj-rovers/README.md

 ## Concepts Practiced

 ### Functional Programming
-I used pure functions to reduce code side effects, including higher-order functions and IEFE.
+I used pure functions to reduce code side effects, including higher-order functions and IIFE.

 ### Array Methods
 I use .map and .findindex array methods to process data returned by APIs.